sanikinz/hello-world/README.md

 # hello-world
 beginner test
-this first ateempt will describe years and events in my computing career
+this first attempt will describe years and events in my computing career